 Laura started following the tune, walking across what seemed an endless corridor.
 After a while, she found a crossroad.
 She turned her head around, trying to see where she had come from and, as she turned it back again, she caught the look of a tiny red-headed figure.
 Quickly, she walked towards it, but it had already disappeared.

-She increased her peace, chasing after it, but as she arrived at the corridor, it had disappeared into thin air.
+She increased her pace, chasing after it, but as she arrived at the corridor, it had disappeared into thin air.

 The music was becoming louder each time she saw the shadow, and her baby was also becoming more nervous and moving much more each time.